Malizma333/db-project/api-description.md

 For requests which succeed, but no response is listed, `200` is returned.

-For requests with a bad authentication token, `401` is returned.

-For requests with malformed JSON, one of the following is returned.
+For requests which error, one of the following is returned.

 ```
 400
 {
-  "type": "parse failed",
+  "type": "parse_failed",
 }
 ```

 ```
 400
 {
-  "type": "missing keys",
+  "type": "missing_keys",
   "keys": [<key>, ...]
 }
 ```